UN Global Compact and Sustainable Development Goals

 In November 2020, Outokumpu received the ‘Prime’ label from ISS ESG sustainability rating.
 The label means that Outokumpu fulfills ISS ESG's demanding requirements regarding sustainability performance in the sector and serves as an indicator of the quality of the company’s performance in the social and environmental spheres.

 Outokumpu is one of the top-scoring companies in the steel industry.
-Outokumpu is the 6th among all the steel companies in the SAM Corporate Sustainability Assessment (CSA) – the leading global benchmark in the growing field of Sustainability Investing and Corporate Sustainability.
-Outokumpu is also included in SAM Sustainability Yearbook 2020, indicating a position within the top 15% sustainability performers in the industry.
+Outokumpu is among the best-performing steel companies in the Corporate Sustainability Assessment (CSA) by S&P Global – the leading global benchmark in the growing field of Sustainability Investing and Corporate Sustainability.
+Outokumpu is also included in Sustainability Yearbook 2021, indicating a position within the top 15% sustainability performers in the industry.